ueberdosis/tiptap/docs/src/docPages/guide/collaborative-editing.md

 })
 ```

 That example doesn’t work out of the box.
-As you can see, it configures to talk to a WebSocket server which is available under `ws://127.0.0.1:1234` (WebSocket protocol, your local IP and port 1234).
+As you can see, it’s configured to talk to a WebSocket server which is available under `ws://127.0.0.1:1234` (WebSocket protocol, your local IP and port 1234).
+You need to set this up, too.

 To make the server part as easy as possible, we provide you with an opinionated server package, called [hocuspocus](http://github.com/ueberdosis/hocuspocus).
-Create a new project, and install it as a dependency:
+Create a new project, and install the hocuspocus server as a dependency:

 ```bash
 # with npm